 Jeffersonville is a very small city located in the state of Kentucky.
 With a population of 1,729 people and just one neighborhood, Jeffersonville is the 212th largest community in Kentucky.

-When you are in Jeffersonville, you'll notice that it is more blue-collar than most other communities in America.
-38.43% of Jeffersonville’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Jeffersonville is generally considered to be a blue-collar town.
+38.43% of the Jeffersonville workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Jeffersonville is a city of sales and office workers, production and manufacturing workers, and professionals.
 There are especially a lot of people living in Jeffersonville who work in sales jobs (12.39%), office and administrative support (10.37%), and teaching (7.96%).

 The percentage of adults in Jeffersonville with college degrees is slightly lower than the national average of 21.84% for all communities.
 13.03% of adults in Jeffersonville have a bachelor's degree or advanced degree.